dunzeng/FedAWARE/README.md

                     -preprocess 1 [dataset preprocesssing]
 ```

+Note:

-For Agnews task, please run ```python agnews_dataset.py``` to preprocess Agnews dataset.
+- For Agnews task, please run ```python agnews_dataset.py``` to preprocess Agnews dataset.
 And, download pythia model from https://huggingface.co/EleutherAI/pythia-70m.

-see utils.py FedAWARE_Projector class for our implementation details.

-Note:

-Due to attachment size limitations, we only show the implementation details of our work here.
-And, please see utils.py FedAWARE_Projector class for our implementation details.
+- Please see utils.py FedAWARE_Projector class for our implementation details.

+- Leave a issue if you have any question.

 ## Reference